maybebyte/anthesis/freebsd-entertainment-center.md

     # sysctl hw.snd.feeder_rate_quality=4

-Optionally, enable and start `sndiod`.
+Optionally, enable `sndiod`.
 Audio will function with the daemon running or not.
 Though passing audio through `sndiod` first has some real perks, like being able to monitor and record what other programs play, and being able to tweak the volume of specific applications in addition to the master volume.

-Keep in mind that without bit-perfect mode on, audio is going to be resampled either way.

     # sysrc sndiod_enable="YES"

+Since Kodi isn't going to be playing more than one stream of audio at a time, [using some information from a marc.info thread](https://marc.info/?t=152968639700029&r=1&w=2), I set some options to lessen the likelihood of audio being unnecessarily resampled.
+These values seem to be default in newer versions of `sndiod`, but weren't default in the version of `sndiod` associated with the `2021Q2` branch.

+    # sysrc sndiod_flags="-v 127 -w off"

+Then, start the daemon.

     # service sndiod start

 Remember that regardless of whether you chose bit-perfect mode or not,